utoni/mingw-w64-dpp/README.md

 ## What?

 1. ddk-template: plain and stupid ddk C example
-2. ddk-template-cplusplus: same, but written in C++, including a very complex class
+2. ddk-template-cplusplus: same, but written in C++, including a very complex class and some MT
-3. ddk-template-cplusplus: C++ example w/ (EA)STL integration, basicially everything usable except for SEH and assertions.
+3. ddk-template-cplusplus-EASTL: C++ example w/ (EA)STL integration, basicially everything usable except for SEH and assertions.

 ## Build and Test